 Though it's located near Praça Getúlio Vargas, the lively central square surrounded with historical attractions such as the Baron of Nova Friburgo's house as well as shops and several affordable eateries, the Habitare is also in a mainly residential street lined with mature trees.
 One of a few other businesses on Rua Augusto Cardoso is the budget-friendly and cozy Sul na Brasa.

 My room was an Executive apartment with a mezzanine, floor-to-ceiling glass windows and light-blocking panels.
 The curtains allowed for a bit of morning sleep after a night at the Nova Friburgo International Winter Festival and in the Cônego district, where I visited Bürgermeister and 1930 and stpped by a few other eateries.

 The desk in the Executive apartment is great: right by the bed, with good lighting, wireless access and room to spread brochures on.
 I loved the kitchen with a mini refrigerator and granite countertops.
 I soon made it mine with handcrafted doce de leite and cookies from Casarão de Minas and fresh fruit from Casa Friburgo on the square.

 Like most quality Brazil hotels and pousadas, the Habitare serves a hearty breakfast - but theirs is beyond standard for their category.
-I raved about the Habitare breakfast as soon as I was finished eating, and posted a photo of their passion fruit mousse.
+I truly enjoyed the Habitare breakfast, which included passion fruit mousse.

 Professionalism at the Habitare leaves a positive impression right away: the polite front desk staff, especially the gentle Leziane, the porter who opened the taxi door, and the maître d’ in the breakfast room all had top hotel aplomb.
 Some of the staff members speak English.
 Hopefully that service will improve and be more common as destinations such as Nova Friburgo become better known to international tourists.